-Weeding the garden could go along with watering, but I think weeding might be better for kids that are a little older.
+Weeding the garden could go along with watering, but I think pulling weeds might be better for kids that are a little older.

 I mean, you wouldn’t want your preschooler out there pulling up all of your tomato plants thinking they are weeds.
 Or stripping flower petals off the flowers – because it’s pretty when the wind blows it around the yard.